 There are plenty of eco-friendly laundry detergents on the market now.
 Tide has even gotten into the game of natural-based, with its Free & Gentle line of laundry detergent.
 Other popular more natural and earth-friendly brands are EcoMax and Method, which both have a liquid laundry detergent you can try.

 Common Mistakes Made When Washing Bedding!
 Don’t be the one making them!!

-Overloading the washer, using fabric softener, using bleach on non-cotton sheets, Not using a stain remover/pre treating stains, using too much detergent, over drying your sheets, washing bedding with other laundry items, using dryer sheets, piling up your dirty sheets or leaving them in a basket that has no airflow.
+Overloading the washer, using fabric softener, using bleach on non-cotton sheets, not using a stain remover/pre-treating stains, using too much detergent, over drying your sheets, washing bedding with other laundry items, using dryer sheets, piling up your dirty sheets or leaving them in a basket that has no airflow.
 Ignoring your pillows - some people never clean them ever!

 Also, a reminder again, to check the label for the manufacturer’s instructions!!